akashskypatel/discogs_api_client/README.md

 ### 2. Add Credentials to `.env` File

-- Sign up for a Discogs account
+1. Sign up for a Discogs account
-- Create an application under Settings>Developers
+2. Create an application under `Settings`>`Developers`
-- Create a `.env` file in the root of your project and add your Discogs API credentials:
+3. Create a `.env` file in the root of your project and add your Discogs API credentials:

 ```plaintext
 DISCOGS_API_KEY=<Your_Consumer_Key>
 DISCOGS_API_SECRET=<Your_Consumer_Secret>
 ```
+4. Initialize dotenv with the `.env` file in your app before initializing DiscogsApiClient

 ## Usage